dhoard/ksql-udaf-checkpointsum/README.md

 # ksql-udaf-checkpointsum
-A UDAF for ksqlDB that computes the SUM of a stream of records, when TYPE is "delta".
-If a record with with a TYPE of "absolute" is found, it resets the sum to the absolute value.
+A UDAF for ksqlDB that computes the SUM of a stream of records.

+When "type" is "delta", the "amount" will be added to the aggregate amount (sum)

+When "type" is "absolute", the "amount" will be reset, ignoring the previous aggregate amount (sum)

 Given a stream of events below, this function correctly outputs  values based on type.
 ```$xslt